ArtificialBadger/WarriorWare/README.md

 - UserSecrets:AzureAiEndpoint
 - UserSecrets:AzureAiDeployment

-Alternatively, creating a new AI Communicator class is possible, but may require translating the Azure.AI objects into similar objects of a differnt SDK.
+Alternatively, creating a new AI Communicator class is possible, but may require translating the Azure.AI objects into similar objects of a different SDK.
 This is not overly complex and could be done easily if using a local LLM or other hosted AI service.
 Currently there are no plans to add LLM connectivity other than Azure OpenAI.

 ## Contributing